-On January 20, 2023, the Fund filed a prospectus supplement dated January 20, 2023 to its base shelf prospectus dated January 16, 2023 (together the "2023 Prospectus") for the distribution of Class A Units to the public having an aggregate value of up to \$80,000,000 and entered into an equity distribution agreement dated January 20, 2023 (the "2023 Distribution Agreement") with National Bank Financial Inc. (the "Agent") pursuant to which the Fund can distribute Class A Units under the 2023 Prospectus from time to time through the Agent, as agent, in accordance with the terms of the 2023 Distribution Agreement.
-Sales of Class A Units under the 2023 Prospectus are completed as "atthe-market distributions" as defined in National Instrument 44-102 Shelf Distributions ("NI 44-102") and, pursuant to the 2023 Distribution Agreement, the Class A Units are distributed at the market prices prevailing at the time of the sale.
-The Fund paid to the Agent compensation for its services in acting as agent in connection with the sale of Class A Units pursuant to the 2023 Distribution Agreement of up to 2.5% of the gross sale price per Class A Unit sold (the "Commission").
+On January 20, 2023, the Fund filed a prospectus supplement dated January 20, 2023 to its base shelf prospectus dated January 16, 2023 (together the "2023 Prospectus") for the distribution of Units to the public having an aggregate value of up to \$80,000,000 and entered into an equity distribution agreement dated January 20, 2023 (the "2023 Distribution Agreement") with National Bank Financial Inc. (the "Agent") pursuant to which the Fund can distribute Units under the 2023 Prospectus from time to time through the Agent, as agent, in accordance with the terms of the 2023 Distribution Agreement.
+Sales of Units under the 2023 Prospectus are completed as "at-the-market distributions" as defined in National Instrument 44-102 Shelf Distributions ("NI 44-102") and, pursuant to the 2023 Distribution Agreement, the Units are distributed at the market prices prevailing at the time of the sale.
+The Fund paid to the Agent compensation for its services in acting as agent in connection with the sale of Units pursuant to the 2023 Distribution Agreement of up to 2.5% of the gross sale price per Unit sold (the "Commission").

 The beneficial interest in the net assets and net income of the Fund is divided into Class A Units, each of which represents an equal, undivided interest in the net assets of the Fund.
 During 2023, no Class A Units were redeemed as part of the monthly redemption rights of investors.
-As at December 31, 2023, 37,619,995 Class A Units were issued and outstanding.
+On March 31, 2023, 339,340 Class A Units were redeemed as part of the annual redemption rights of investors.
+As at December 31, 2023, 36,546,016 Class A Units were issued and outstanding.